Starkdefi/StarkDefi/README.md

 ## Testing

-The repository uses GitHub Actions for continuous integration.
-The workflow is specified in the unit-test.yaml file and it runs tests on every pull request.
+GitHub Actions is used for continuous integration.
+The workflow is specified in the unit-test.yaml file and tests are run on every pull request.

-To run the tests directly, run the following command:
+To run the tests directly, use the following command:

 ```bash
 scarb test
 ```

-You can filter the tests by using the `--filter` flag.
-For example, to run only test with `pair` in the test name, you can run the following command:
+You can filter the tests using the `--filter` flag.
+For example, to run only tests with `pair` in the test name, use the following command:

 ```bash
 scarb test --filter pair
 ```

+## Deployment

+StarkDefi uses [sncast](https://foundry-rs.github.io/starknet-foundry/starknet/index.html) to deploy the contracts.
+For more information on how to use sncast, visit the [sncast documentation](https://foundry-rs.github.io/starknet-foundry/starknet/index.html).

+The deployment sequence is as follows:

+- Declare the following contracts (order is not important):
+  - `StarkDFactory`
+  - `StarkDPair`
+  - `FeeVault`
+  - `StarkDRouter`

+- After declaring the contracts, deploy the following 2 contracts in this order:
+  - `StarkDFactory`
+  - `StarkDRouter`

+Note: Ensure to pass the correct arguments to both `StarkDFactory` and `StarkDRouter`.
+The `StarkDPair` and `FeeVault` contracts are deployed automatically whenever a new pair instance is created.

 ## Contributing

 Contributions to the StarkDefi repository are welcome.
-Please make sure to read the [contributing guidelines](./CONTRIBUTING.md) before making a pull request.
+Please read the [contributing guidelines](./CONTRIBUTING.md) before making a pull request.

-License
+## License

 The StarkDefi contracts are released under the MIT License.